intel/cri-resource-manager/cmd/memtierd/README.md

    ssh opensuse@172.17.0.2
    ```

-   All commands below are executed on the VM.
+   Note: all commands below in this section are executed on the VM.

    You can use `numactl` to inspect the topology and free memory on each NUMA node
    ```